jsecurity101/jekyll-uno/_posts/2019-05-30-Apache-Guacamole-Locally-&-AWS.markdown

 Conclusion:
 ---
+Why is this helpful?
+If you are someone that is constantly on the go, and don't want to transfer ssh-keys/download RPC/Putty/or ssh everytime you want access to your lab, this helps out.
+You can add your Public IP to the Security Groups in AWS and just access each box from within a browser of your choosing.

 I wanted to give the community a simple guide to follow when it comes to Apache Guacamole, especially when it comes to AWS.
 I hope you enjoy!
 If you have any questions or corrections never hesitate to contact me! :)

 References: